harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/windows-ec2-cpu-hog.md

 :::info note
 - Kubernetes version 1.17 or later is required to execute this fault.
-- The EC2 instance should be in a healthy state.
+- The EC2 instance must be in a healthy state.
-- SSM agent should be installed and running on the target EC2 instance.
+- SSM agent must be installed and running on the target EC2 instance.
-- SSM IAM role should be attached to the target EC2 instance(s).
+- SSM IAM role must be attached to the target EC2 instance(s).
-- Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the `CHAOS_NAMESPACE`.
+- Kubernetes secret must have the AWS Access Key ID and Secret Access Key credentials in the `CHAOS_NAMESPACE`.
 Below is a sample secret file:
     ```yaml
     apiVersion: v1
     kind: Secret